Pavithrashekar/Online-certificate-management-sytem-project/README.md

 Admin Capabilities:

 -Single Admin Account: The system supports one administrative account per organization, ensuring centralized control.

--User Credential Management: Admins can manually create and manage student accounts, including setting up usernames and passwords.
+*User Credential Management: Admins can manually create and manage student accounts, including setting up usernames and passwords.

--Certificate Authorization: Admins can review and approve or reject student certificate requests, maintaining control over the certification process.
++Certificate Authorization: Admins can review and approve or reject student certificate requests, maintaining control over the certification process.

 -User and Certificate Overview: Admins can view and manage the list of all students and their certificate statuses.